Romson-Niega/romson-niega/README.md

 ## // contact

-Open to teams working on network security, firewall operations, and resilient infrastructure.
+Open to teams working on network security, firewall operations, and resilient infrastructure — and to small businesses that want their operations automated.
 **LinkedIn is the fastest route in** — link's at the top.
 Everything else hits the deny rule.

 <br>